Copyright © 2016

 "So it's the hero Marking is it?
 Sorry old boy but you don't look much like a hero from here."

-Thomas glanced down to where Mister Sharpe sat.
+Thomas glanced down to where Mister Grey sat.
 He received the slightest of nods as though to say 'it's all in your hand lad' Thomas looked at the young Officer.
 He was not much older than eighteen and was fresh faced and a little drunk.
 Thomas decided he'd had enough for one day.

 "Well I don't think I'm a hero either although I would like to test your skill if you have any?"